 Beth Drummond Casey

 Beth grew up in the Berkshires of western Massachusetts.
-She attended Smith College and majored in music.
+She attended Smith College where she majored in music.
 Since discovering her passion for education, Beth has taught and been an administrator at Gilman, Roland Park Country School, and Park School of Baltimore.
-She later co-founded the Middle Grades Partnership, and served as Executive Director for eight years.
+She later co-founded the Middle Grades Partnership, a nonprofit focused on bringing public and private school students and teachers together through summer and after-school programming.
 Beth is a graduate of the Weinberg Fellows Program, an executive leadership program training Maryland’s nonprofit leaders.
 She is a self-professed “teaching and learning geek” whose mind is always on the art and science of child growth and development during the early childhood years.
 In her free time, Beth enjoys singing, a good novel, time outside and time with her husband Tom, her three adult children and her brand new granddaughter.
 She says she loves being part of a support network that allows the parents of young children to live and work in Baltimore.

 Director of Finance

 Leigh grew up in Richmond, Virginia where she attended Virginia Commonwealth University to study marketing and English, and then the University of Richmond where she earned her MBA.
 After college she worked for the coal industry where she worked in marketing and, in her words, “selling coal to Santa Claus.”
 Leigh’s acquaintance with BHN began well before her time as the financial administrator.
 Both her sons are alumni and she served on the board of directors when BHN purchased its current building.
 When she isn’t crunching the numbers in the front office or keeping up with her boys, Leigh enjoys soccer, spending time outdoors, or just relaxing with a good book.
 Leigh describes the continued appeal of BHN as a “magnetic pull” that has kept her close to the community over the years.